bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

  1. Acquire Prerequisite Skills
 	 If there is a prerequisite skill you are not familiar with, you should start there and the necessary knowledge to the level indicated
 2. Set Up a Local Instance
-	You should set a local instance on your machine for practice and to familiarise yourself with Magento
+	You should set a local instance on your machine for practice and to familiarise yourself with Magento.

 3. Learn How Magento Works
-	Before you start developing on the Magento platform, you should familiarise yourself with how Magento works
+	Before you start developing on the Magento platform, you should familiarise yourself with how Magento works.
+Go through the admin and know how to set up new products, shipping, catalog price rules, and shopping cart rules.
+Test the checkout process as a customer and know how it works from the front end.
+You can use the Magento official documentation to learn about more features and components of Magento.
 	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1OTYwODkxNiwtNTMyODQzMjYyLC0xMz
+eyJoaXN0b3J5IjpbLTE4OTE0Njg4NzEsLTUzMjg0MzI2MiwtMT
-c3NjczNjU2LDE4MDY3MTI3MzEsLTE5MTU4MTc3MDYsMzk1ODgx
+M3NzY3MzY1NiwxODA2NzEyNzMxLC0xOTE1ODE3NzA2LDM5NTg4
-MDQsMjEzMzg5NzM1MCwtMTA4NzY3ODgyNCwtNzEzNDIzMzA5LC
+MTA0LDIxMzM4OTczNTAsLTEwODc2Nzg4MjQsLTcxMzQyMzMwOS
-0xNjM2NjA5ODI1XX0=
+wtMTYzNjYwOTgyNV19
 -->